opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   pg\_has\_role\(user, role, privilege\)

-    Description: Queries whether a specified user has permission for role.
+    Description: Specifies whether a specified user has permission for roles.

     Return type: Boolean

 -   pg\_has\_role\(role, privilege\)

-    Description: Specifies whether the current user has permission for role.
+    Description: Specifies whether the current user has permission for roles.

     Return type: Boolean